fido-device-onboard/client-sdk-fidoiot/docs/linux.md

 	```
 	 Your output should point to the openssl version which you installed.
     ```
-    curl 7.85.0 (x86_64-pc-linux-gnu) libcurl/7.85.0 OpenSSL/1.1.1q zlib/1.2.11
+    curl 7.86.0 (x86_64-pc-linux-gnu) libcurl/7.86.0 OpenSSL/1.1.1q zlib/1.2.11
     ```
-Note: If above command is not successful, then link the path where curl is installed to the system path
+Note 1: If above command is not successful, then link the path where curl is installed to the system path
 	```
 	sudo ln -s /usr/local/bin/curl /usr/bin/curl
 	```
+Note 2: If you are using no_proxy environment variable to exclude proxying for any FDO server IP addresses along with curl 7.86 in your setup, ensure to use CIDR notation (https://datatracker.ietf.org/doc/html/rfc1519) as given in below examples.

+Single IP address example: no_proxy="10.60.132.45/32"
+Two IP addresses example: no_proxy="10.60.132.45/32,10.60.132.46/32"
+Range of IP addresses example: no_proxy="10.60.0.0/16"

 ## 3. Compiling Intel safestringlib
 FDO Client SDK uses safestringlib for string and memory operations to prevent serious security vulnerabilities (For example, buffer overflows).
 Download safestringlib from <a href="https://github.com/intel/safestringlib">intel-safestringlib</a> and follow these instructions to build: